FormidableLabs/smol-range/README.md

 [...range(10, 20, 2)]; // [10, 12, 14, 16, 18]
 ```

+**NOTE**: if used in a TypeScript project, this package requires "down-level iteration" to be enabled by setting `"downlevelIteration": true` in your `tsconfig.json`.

 ## API

 `range` is the sole function exported from `smol-range`, but contains a few different signatures: